oguyon/Cfits/src/AOloopControl/doc/AOloopControl.md

 ----------------------------- ------------------------------------ -----------------------------------------------------------

-Note that at this point, the files are NOT loaded in shared memory, but the archieved file names are stored in "conf/conf_<streamname>.txt" for future loading.
+Note that at this point, the files are NOT loaded in shared memory, but the archieved file names are stored in the staging area "conf_zrm_staged/conf_streamname.txt" for future loading.

+- **Adopt staged configuration** (`upzrm` in `Loop Configure` screen)

 - **Load zrespm files into shared memory** (`SMloadzrm` in `Loop Configure` screen)